Frequently Asked Questions

 Q: How do I register my interest and find out more about what’s on offer?

-A: Register you interest through chargemystreet.co.uk Simply click on the ‘Host’ link and fill in your details together with the location of where you would like to install a chargepoint in your community or premises.
+A: Register you interest through chargemystreet.co.uk Simply click on the ‘Suggest’ link and fill in your details together with the location of where you would like to install a chargepoint in your community or premises.
 (Please check ‘Essential Criteria’ to check that you’re eligible!).

 Q. Where can I get more information?